Skip to main content

 Regular Dental Check-Ups

-Routine dental visits allow your dentist to monitor your child's dental development and provide tailored advice on injury prevention.
+Routine dental visits allow your dentist to monitor your child's dental development, identify any structural vulnerabilities, and provide tailored advice on injury prevention.

 Key Points to Remember

-• Dental trauma in children is common and can range from minor chips to knocked-out teeth
+• Dental trauma in children is common and can range from minor chips to knocked-out teeth, each requiring different management.

-• Time matters with knocked-out permanent teeth — seek dental care promptly and store the tooth in milk
+• Time matters with knocked-out permanent teeth — seek dental care as promptly as possible and store the tooth in milk if it cannot be reimplanted immediately.

-• Some complications may only appear weeks or months later, making follow-up appointments important
+• Some complications from dental trauma may only appear weeks or months later, making follow-up dental appointments important.

-• When in doubt, contacting a dental practice for advice is always a sensible step
+• When in doubt, contacting a dental practice for advice after any mouth injury is always a sensible step.

 Frequently Asked Questions